Calibrated Multimodal Representation Learning with Missing Modalities: Introduction

-Prior studies, like ImageBind \cite{girdhar2023imagebind} and LangugeBind \cite{zhu2023languagebind}, integrate several paired data (\textit{i.e.}, incomplete modality data), using one existing modality (\textit{i.e.}, vision or text) as the aligning anchor \cite{guo2023point,chen2023vast, lyu2024unibind, wang2024omnibind}.
+Prior studies, like ImageBind \cite{girdhar2023imagebind} and LangugeBind \cite{zhu2023languagebind}, integrate several paired data (\textit{i.e.}, incomplete modality data), using one existing modality (\textit{i.e.}, vision or text) as the aligning anchor \cite{guo2023point,chen2023vast, lyu2024unibind, wang2024omnibind}\footnote{We provide the full literature review in Appendix~\ref{sec:related_work}.}.
 To ensure the learning stability, the parameters of the corresponding encoder are fixed.
 They achieve aggregation of diverse modalities, yet bottlenecking the mutual improvements, and heavily depending on the performance of the fixed anchor.
 The issue of missing modalities is normally bypassed and set aside.

 We delve into addressing this and analyzing with a natural perspective, anchor shifting.
 As illustrated in Figure~\ref{fig:top}, for complete alignment when all modalities are present, unimodal representations converge toward a virtual anchor within the space spanned by all modalities.
 In cases of incomplete alignment (\textit{i.e.}, missing modalities $m_3$ and $m_4$), observed modalities are aligned with a local anchor, deviating from the optimal one associated with the instance, \textit{i.e.}, resulting in \textit{anchor shifting}.
 Reflecting on human perception, although we cannot touch or see a specific instance, we can still roughly connect it to other modalities via compensating for the missing ones, rather than being confined to solely what we can perceive.
 The compensation capability of humans inspires us to leverage the priors to impute missing modalities, thus calibrating the virtual anchor.